ROCm/roctracer/doc/roctracer_spec.md

 ```
 ### 2.3.
 Library version
 ```
 The library provides major and minor versions.
-Major version is for incompatible API changes and minor version for bug fixes.
+The major version is for incompatible API changes and a minor version for bug fixes.

-API version macros defined in the library API header ‘roctracer.h’:
+API version macros defined in the library API header `roctracer.h`:
 ROCTRACER_VERSION_MAJOR
 ROCTRACER_VERSION_MINOR